In this section

 Registering for the examination

 If you are in the final stages of preparing for the submission of your thesis you will need to register to be examined.
 This is done by completing Research degree examination entry form which must be completed at least 1 month before the submission of your thesis.
 The forms are then valid for 18 months.

 Ensure that you have read the Rules for submission of theses for the degrees of MPhil and PhD before registering for the examination.

 Please note that any correspondence we have with you will be through your Goldsmiths email account.
 It is your responsibility to check this regularly.

 When your supervisor has selected your examiners they will complete the Appointment of Examiners form (Word doc download) for the approval of the Graduate School.
 The approval must take place at least 2 months before any provisional date for the viva is organised.
 Viva dates should not be finalised until the approval and formal acceptance of the examiners has been confirmed.

 Submission of your thesis

-Your thesis copies must be submitted to the Student Centre.
+Your thesis copies must be submitted to the Graduate School, (Room WB 117 Whitehead Building.
 The office opening hours are 9am to 5pm.
 If you are not submitting your thesis in person please contact research-degrees (@gold.ac.uk) for further advice.

 The Research degree submission form (Word) will need to be completed and handed in with your thesis.
 The submission should take place no later than one month before your viva date.